 (L) The director may refuse to issue, or may suspend, revoke, or place on probation a certification upon notice of an offense determined by the director to be of a nature or severity inconsistent with the standards expected of an examiner which is committed beyond the periods provided herein.

-(M) No person shall submit an application that is incomplete or incorrect or which contains false or misleading information.
+(M) No person shall submit an "Application for Certification of Commercial Driver License Third Party Examiner" that is incomplete or incorrect or that contains false or misleading information.
 An incomplete or incorrect application may be rejected or returned to the applicant.
 An application containing false or misleading information may be denied.

 Promulgated Under: 119.03